Mars Atmosphere-Ice Coupler MAIC-2

 How to get MAIC-2

 MAIC-2 is free software.
 It can be redistributed and/or modified under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at the user's option) any later version.
-Referencing the publication by Greve et al. (2010) is appreciated.
+Referencing Greve et al. (2010, 2012) is appreciated.

 MAIC-2 is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.